llausa/coder_academy_terminal_app/help.md

         ruby shtda.rb

-  Just follow the prompts
+  7. Just follow the prompts and Enjoy!

-  7. Enjoy!